Jandrew2055/express-demo/README.md

 Error Handling
 --------------

-If invalid or missing data is provided, specific error messages will be returned with appropriate HTTP status codes.
+If invalid or missing data is provided, the application returns specific error messages with appropriate HTTP status codes.

-The application uses centralized error handling with a global error handler.
-Some errors handling within middleware pass custom error objects to next() and trigger the global error handler.
+The application uses centralized error handling through a global error handler.
+Middleware functions may pass custom error objects to next(), triggering the global error handler:

--   Errors are logged to the console.
+- Deailed errors are logged to the console.
--   A JSON response with status and error details is sent back to the client.
+- A JSON response with status and error description is sent back to the client.